 The transformation process was initiated by individuals in a shared equity housing in Rosengård, BRF Hilda, whose vision of a sustainable housing area with minimal climate impact and a sustainable lifestyle became the foundation upon which the plans to developed Rosengård is built.

-Ongoing investments in Rosengård:
+Investments in Rosengård:

 - Sustainable Hilda - Renovation of a shared equity housing with 767 apartments and approximately 2 400 inhabitants with a focus on energy efficiency, renewable energy, water, transportation and lifestyle.

-- Youth - The aim is to broaden the involvement of young people, especially females, in the long term development of the city district, with an emphasis on the outdoor arena on the Rosengård path.
+- Youth - The aim was to broaden the involvement of young people, especially females, in the long term development of the city district, with an emphasis on the outdoor arena on the Rosengård path.

 - Urban densification - Construction of low energy semi-detached houses in cooperation with developers.
 A construction school will give prospective residents and unemployed in Rosengård skills in construction and environmental engineering so they can participate in the construction and take a step towards an employment.